NYU-RTS/rag-forc-2025/presentation/slides.md

 ---
 # Overview

-Here's what we are trying to acheive:
+Here's what we are trying to achieve:
 <br>

 ```mermaid